Union County, Iowa

 Union County is a county located in the southern part of the U.S. state of Iowa.
 As of the 2020 Census, the population was 12,138.
 The county seat is Creston.
 Organized at a time of tensions before the Civil War, the county was named in 1853 for the union that people wanted to preserve.
 Union County peaked in population at the 1900 Census.
-Its economy is based on agriculture and related industries.
+Its economy is based on agriculture and related industries.As of September 2026 Union County ranks #97 of 99 Iowa counties in per capita income at $31697 and 98th in median family income at $57772,placing it very near the poorest county in Iowa.